WolfgangBischoff/Ceres/Documents/Notes.md

 * puzzle; suchen im dunkeln

 ###Random Under-Station
-* area without guards, but dangerous
+* Siege Survival: Gloria Victis
+* Guards that should not see you or enviroment hazards
-* randomly generated to loot
+* randomly generated to loot and textadventures
+* getting tips from rumors for events

 ###Daily needs
 * Sleep -> based on time like in StardewVallay, but maybe no defined end time.
 Some areas dont have time